-6 STEI's amortization policy has been to record a full year of depreciation expense on capital
+6 STEI's amortization policy has been to record a full year of depreciation expense on capital year rule in 2015 with the adoption of IFRS.

 7 additions during the year that the asset was placed in service.
 STEI will be adopting the half-